cryptpad/blog/posts/tutorial-sodium-plugin.md

 And that’s it, your server should use its native implementation of _libsodium_ now.

+⚠️ If you omit step 2, the server will silently fall back to `TweetNaCl`.

 ## 🔧 Use another library?

 For signatures, CryptPad uses the EdDSA algorithm over the